Trevisan Into First Grand Slam Semi-final At French Open - UrduPoint

 Despite her lowly ranking this year, she returned to the tournament with a maiden WTA title under her belt in Rabat and went into Tuesday's tie on a nine-match winning streak.

-She made that 10 when she claimed victory on a second match point having wasted one in the second set.
+She made that 10 when she claimed victory on a second match point having wasted one in the second set with Fernandez left to rue her 44 unforced errors.

 "I was very nervous on that first match point, I thought I was already in the semi-final," said Trevisan, the first Italian woman to make the last four since Sara Errani in 2013.

 "That's normal so I readjusted.
 I came here from Rabat with a lot of energy.
 It was my first title and it was a very emotional moment for me."
-Trevisan said Grand Slam titles by fellow Italians Francesca Schiavone in Paris in 2010 and Flavia Pennetta at the 2015 US Open were her influences.
+Trevisan, now guaranteed a place in the top 30 at least, said Grand Slam titles by fellow Italians Francesca Schiavone in Paris in 2010 and Flavia Pennetta at the 2015 US Open were her influences.

 "They are happy for me.
 I saw them yesterday as they are in Paris playing the legends event.
 They are my biggest inspirations.